eProsima/vulcanexus/docs/rst/tutorials/cloud/xml_participant_configuration/xml_participant_configuration.rst

 The DDS protocol defines Domain Id as a parameter for every *DomainParticipant*.
 Different entities in different Domain Ids will never discover each other, and thus they will not communicate with each other.
-The |rosrouter| can be used as a bridge between ROS 2 Domains, so that every node in a domain can communicate with any other node on another domain, as illustrated in the following figure:
+The |rosrouter| can be used as a bridge between ROS 2 Domains, so that every node in a domain can communicate with every other node on another domain, as illustrated in the following figure:

 .. figure:: /rst/figures/tutorials/cloud/change_domain.png
    :align: center

 This tutorial will use the ``demo_nodes_cpp`` package, available in the Vulcanexus Desktop distribution.
-A ROS 2 *talker* node and a *listener* node will be launched on different ROS 2 Domains, so that they cannot communicate between each other.
+Two ROS 2 nodes, a *talker* and a *listener*, will be launched on different ROS 2 Domains, so that they cannot communicate between each other.
-Then, the |rosrouter| will be used as a bridge between the two Domains and will make the *listener* receive the messages from the *talker*.
+Then, the |rosrouter| will be used as a bridge between the two Domains, allowing the *listener* to receive the messages from the *talker*.

 Prerequisites